Eric-Canas/quadrilateral-fitter/README.md

-# TrapezoidFitter
+# QuadrilateralFitter
-An algorithm for fitting trapezoids from irregular polygons
+QuadrilateralFitter is an efficient and easy-to-use library for fitting irregular quadrilaterals from polygons or point clouds.